The XII conference of the Nordic Association for Semiotic Studies

 THE XII NASS CONFERENCE will be hosted by the Algirdas Julius Greimas Centre for Semiotics and Literary Theory at the Faculty of Philology of Vilnius University in Vilnius, Lithuania.

 The conference addresses perception and the senses.
 Perception and the senses are, for all sentient species, the gateway to the environment and to other organisms and individuals.
 As such, they are instrumental in comprehending and constructing the world as experienced and lived, and in many respects indistinguishable from semiosis and meaning.
 This makes their study in semiotics a necessary task.

 As a constitutive element of experience and signification, perception and the senses are also an important element in media, cultures, worldviews and histories.
 Perception and the senses can be construed as a pliable conductor for intermediality, for our imaginaries, and for our bonds to environments and other sentient and sensitive beings as well as ourselves.

 This conference focuses on how theories of meaning are positioned vis-à-vis perception and senses.
 We welcome papers investigating the relations between perception and the senses and a broad range of semiotic concepts – from representation and semiosis to language, signification, modalities and modelling.

 CONFIRMED KEYNOTE SPEAKERS are Irina Melnikova (Vilnius University), Frederik Stjernfelt (Aalborg University), Irene Mittelberg (RWTH Aachen University), Jacques Fontanille (University of Limoges), and Kay O’Halloran (University of Liverpool).

 REGISTRATION AND CONFERENCE FEE

 In order to register for NASS XII, payment of a conference fee is required.

-The early bird registration fee is 90€; the deadline for early bird registration is 1 September, 2021.
+The early bird registration fee is 90€; the deadline for early bird registration has been extended to 1 September, 2021.

 The late registration fee is 110€, and the deadline is 15 October, 2021.